Despite ban, firecrackers burst in many parts of Delhi on Diwali night | Science-Environment

 - India

-A large number of high-decibel firecrackers thundered throughout Diwali night on Monday as people in Delhi flouted the ban imposed on these by the city government.
+A large number of high-decibel firecrackers thundered throughout Diwali night as people in Delhi flouted the ban imposed on these by the city government.

-Delhi Environment Minister Gopal Rai last week said bursting firecrackers in the national capital on Diwali will attract a jail term of up to six months and a fine of Rs 200.
+Delhi Environment Minister Gopal Rai had said last week that bursting firecrackers in the national capital on Diwali will attract a jail term of up to six months and a fine of Rs 200.

-Despite the legal deterrent in place, people in many parts of the city, including in south and northwest Delhi, started bursting crackers by dusk.
+Despite the legal deterrent in place, people in many parts of the city, including in south and northwest Delhi, started bursting crackers by Monday evening.
 High-intensity firecrackers could be heard going off on the ground or mid-air.

-And, as the night progressed the intensity of firecrackers increased breaching permissible decibel limits, prompting some to wonder ''if there was any ban at all''.
+As the night progressed, the intensity of firecrackers increased breaching permissible decibel limits, prompting some to wonder ''if there was any ban at all''.

-Bursting of firecrackers on Diwali is an age-old tradition, but authorities in Delhi said the decision to restrict it was taken after considering environmental concerns and health hazards associated with it.
+Bursting firecrackers on Diwali is an age-old tradition but authorities in Delhi said the decision to restrict it was taken after considering environmental concerns and health hazards associated with it.

-Delhi's air quality turned ''very poor'' on Monday amid an increase in stubble burning, bursting of firecrackers and moderately unfavourable meteorological conditions which allowed the accumulation of pollutants.
+Delhi's air quality turned 'very poor' on Monday amid an increase in stubble burning, bursting of firecrackers and moderately unfavourable meteorological conditions which allowed accumulation of pollutants.

 However, the 24-hour average air quality index (AQI) of 312 was still the second-best for Diwali in seven years.
 The city recorded an AQI of 281 on Diwali in 2018.

-Earlier in the day, experts feared that if the volume of firecrackers burst goes up again this year, the air quality is likely to dip further.
+Earlier in the day, experts feared that if the volume of firecrackers burst goes up again this year, the air quality would dip further.

 Notwithstanding the ban, people burst firecrackers with impunity in various areas, starting around 6 pm.